CastleCSS/castlecss-tabs/README.md

 - Copy the example from the [documentation](http://castlecss.com/tabs.html) into your own variables.scss and include it into your main.scss

 ## Dependencies
-Because CastleCSS Forms uses jQuery as dependency, the distributions contain jQuery.
+Because CastleCSS Tabs uses jQuery as dependency, the distributions contain jQuery.
 There is however a possibility to make use of the jQuery version of your choice, by making use of the no.vendors distributions.
 The no.vendor distributions work, as long as the jQuery variable is defined in the global scope.

 ## Basic structure